Compressed Air Condensate and Its Disposal

 For oil-based compressors, it’s necessary for what’s being expelled to run through a process to remove any oil from the condensate.
 An oil/water separator is a useful inclusion and should be added if it’s not already present.
 These often have multiple processes to gradually remove all oil from the condensate, to make it safe to dispose of.

 A discharge notice from the local water authority is necessary for permission to dispose of condensate that’s been properly processed.
 Once it’s clear of oil, the water needs to be directed to the foul water drainage system.
+Using storm drains or rainwater systems for discharge is strictly prohibited under UK law.
 A storm water drain or a standard rainwater drainage system is incorrect, and should not be used.

 When reviewing the current installation, where drain water from the compressor system is either being collected in a plastic tub or is being allowed to leak onto the floor, this needs an immediate resolution to resolve the matter.
 Also, when no oil/water separator equipment is present, this should be added ASAP.